The Sweet Occasion

 3. In a small bowl, combine blueberries, sugar, cornstarch, lemon zest, lemon juice, cinnamon, and salt.
 Set aside.

-5. With remaining egg wash, brush each hand pie and sprinkle with coarse sugar.
+5. With the remaining egg wash, brush each hand pie and sprinkle with coarse sugar.
 Cut slits in each pie to allow for steam to escape.

 7. Transfer to a wire rack to completely cool.
 Enjoy.